You may need a Tooth Extraction:

 To determine whether a tooth extraction is necessary, your dentist will examine your mouth and teeth and take an X-ray of the problem tooth.
 Although most extractions can be done by your dentist at Silverdale Dental Center, some difficult extractions must be performed by an oral surgeon.

 Once it has been determined that you need a tooth extraction, your dentist will anesthetize (numb) the tooth that will be extracted, and the jawbone and gums that surround it.
-During the extraction, you should not feel pain, but expect to feel a lot of pressure.
+During the extraction, you should not feel pain, but you cant expect to feel some pressure.

 After the extraction, a small amount of bleeding is normal.
 Avoid smoking and drinking through a straw for 24 hours.
 Your dentist may prescribe pain medication and will advise you on how to best take care of your mouth after a tooth extraction.